nyx-bot/url-shortener/README.md

         "vanity": {
             "enabled": true, // self explanatory
-            "expirationEnabled": true, // whether or not vanity links can expire "expiration": 30 // the time in days which vanity links expire },
+            "expirationEnabled": true, // whether or not vanity links can expire "expiration": 30, // the time in days which vanity links expire "maximumCharacterLength": 16 // the maximum number of alphanumeric characters allowed in a custom vanity URL },
         "default": {
-            "enabled": true, // self explanatory
             "expirationEnabled": true, // whether or not regular short links can expire "expiration": 30 // the time in days which the regular short links expire }